What is dabrafenib?

 This medicine may affect fertility (ability to have children) in both men and women.
 However, it is important to use birth control to prevent pregnancy because dabrafenib can harm an unborn baby.

 You should not breastfeed while using this medicine and for at least 2 weeks after your last dose (or 4 months after your last dose of dabrafenib with trametinib).

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Your doctor will perform blood tests to make sure you have the correct tumor type to be treated with dabrafenib.

 Take dabrafenib on an empty stomach, at least 1 hour before or 2 hours after a meal.

-If you need surgery, dental work, or a medical procedure, tell the doctor ahead of time that you are using dabrafenib.
+If you need surgery, dental work, or a medical procedure, tell the doctor you currently use dabrafenib.